awsdocs/amazon-vpc-network-administrator-guide/doc_source/Cisco_ASA_Troubleshooting.md

 1. Run a traceroute from the Cisco ASA device, to see if it reaches the Amazon routers \(for example, *AWS\_ENDPOINT\_1*/*AWS\_ENDPOINT\_2*\)\.

-   If this reaches the Amazon router, then check the static routes you added in the Amazon console, and also the security groups for the particular instances\.
+   If this reaches the Amazon router, then check the static routes that you added in the AWS Management Console, and also the security groups for the particular instances\.

 1. For further troubleshooting, review the configuration\.